Our Services

 Published on: 2/24/2026

-There are several factors to consider: ovulation often shows up as egg white cervical mucus, a predictable 21 to 35 day cycle, a slight basal temperature rise, or a positive LH test, while stalling can look like irregular, very long or very short cycles, skipped periods, trouble conceiving, or absent fertile mucus, commonly due to PCOS, stress, thyroid or high prolactin issues, perimenopause, or low weight and overexercise.
+Signs of ovulation include egg white cervical mucus, a predictable 21–35 day cycle, a slight basal body temperature rise, and a positive LH (ovulation predictor) test.
+Signs of anovulation or stalled ovulation include irregular cycles, very long or short cycles, skipped periods, trouble conceiving, or absent fertile mucus.
+Common causes include PCOS, stress, thyroid disorders, high prolactin, perimenopause, or low body weight and overexercise.

 Ovulation is a key part of your reproductive health.
 When it doesn't happen regularly—or at all—it can affect fertility, hormone balance, mood, and long-term health.